 When you think of autumn, what colors come to mind?
 Brown, mahogany, latte, burned sienna, magenta, burgundy, plum, and mauve in various shades?
 For others, a fall color palette may imply a burnt orange tint combined with colors directly from the forest floor.
 Autumn is the season of mulled wine, pumpkin patches, and day drives along roads that are painted in rich oranges, yellows, and burgundies.

 Autumn is filled with wizardry, ritual, and celebration.
-The goal of creating a fall color palette in 2022 is to capture the chilly yet comfortable family vibe of this lovely season.
+The goal of creating a fall color palette in 2024 is to capture the chilly yet comfortable family vibe of this coming fall season.
 Fall colors range from crimson to purple and are inspired by nature.
 We’re talking about browns, reds, and rich ochre-yellows that are evocative of autumn leaves.
 Maybe it’s a mix of cobalt blue and blood red, reminiscent of the deepening blue sky that cushions October pomegranate orchards.
 Thankfully, we can draw inspiration for our fall color palettes from it all.

 Autumn brings with it a range of vibrant fall color palettes.
 It’s the ideal moment to draw inspiration from the season’s rich jewel tones and use them in your social media postings!

 Exploring several color palettes is an excellent method for developing design ideas.
-We’ve compiled a list of our favorite fall color palettes in 2022, as well as advice on how to apply them.
+We’ve compiled a list of our favorite fall color palettes in 2024, as well as advice on how to apply them.
 We’ll also cover color theory so you can understand what makes a good palette and how to choose colors for yourself.

 As an extra bonus, all hex codes, design ideas, and inspirations for each fall color palette are included and presented from top to bottom!